 4. Bamboo steamers and paddles as well as wooden spoons, chopsticks and crockery are non-reactive and modestly priced.

 5. Paper Goods are, in some applications, effective.
 Line reactive aluminum muffin tins or cookie sheets with 100% un-bleached muffin cups or parchment paper.
 (Note: natural parchment paper is coated with non-reactive silicon, not the chemical quilon).
 And for food storage, as is practical, favor waxed or butcher paper over plastic wrap or bags.

 A GOOD CHOICE–Moderately Reactive Cookware

 Remove food from metal as soon as it is cooked to minimize it developing a metallic taste.
-Once stainless steel has been scratched by heavy scouring, it will leach chromium and copper (if it contains copper).
+Once stainless steel has been scratched by heavy scouring, it will leach chromium and nickel.
 Therefore don’t scour stainless cookware.
 When you’ve burned something onto the pot, cover it with baking soda, salt or a strong detergent and let it rest for a day or more if necessary.
 The soda will “lift” off the scorched food.

 A stainless steel knife is less reactive than a carbon steel knife but it doesn’t hold its edge quite as well.